The Surface Pro X is Microsoft's first Qualcomm Arm-powered device. Find out what else makes the Surface Pro X a standout.

 The internals of the Surface Pro X are a big change for Microsoft, which has classically built machines with Intel and AMD processors.
 An Arm-powered machine boasting a Microsoft-designed chip could signal a change in Microsoft's hardware direction, and the Surface Pro X is the first machine to share in this new vision.

 This Surface Pro X cheat sheet will be updated when new information about the device is available.
+This article is also available as a download, Cheat sheet: Microsoft Surface Pro X (free PDF).

 What is the Microsoft Surface Pro X?